 Meet Kelly George, Ph.D.

-I’ve published research in the areas of self-help, disability rights, patient-doctor communication, and work/life balance.
+As a scholar, I’ve published research in the areas of self-help, disability identity, patient-doctor communication, and work/life balance.

-Before starting my training as a Certified MentorCoach, I took three years away from paid work and made recovery from chronic fatigue syndrome(ME/CFS)/long covid my top priority.
+Prior to becoming a coach, I took three years away from paid work and made recovery from chronic fatigue syndrome(ME/CFS)/long covid my top priority.

 I’d love to meet you, too.
 Reach out and share your story here.